Canon G1 X Mark III vs Olympus E-P2

 It is notable that the G1X Mark III offers wifi support, while the E-P2 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 The G1X Mark III is a recent model that features in the current product line-up of Canon.
-In contrast, the E-P2 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the E-P2 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the E-P2 was succeeded by the Olympus E-P3.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.

 So what is the bottom line?
 Is the Canon G1 X Mark III better than the Olympus E-P2 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.